Kushagra-ag/Analog-clock/README.md

 # Analog-clock
 ![Screenshot](../master/Screenshot.JPG)

-A real time (web-responsive) analog clock with a minimal theme.
+A real time analog clock and a stop-watch with a minimal theme.
 It has no dependencies.